fcarvalhopacheco/HOW2/1.macos/myOSsetup.md

 * Other ways?
 Please check [The definitive guide to setup my Python workspace](https://medium.com/@henriquebastos/the-definitive-guide-to-setup-my-python-workspace-628d68552e14), by Henrique Bastos.
 Its a great tutorial to config your machine with pyenv, virtualenv ...

-* Download the Miniconda installer,[Miniconda](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh)
+* Download the Miniconda installer, [Miniconda](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh)

     ```sh
     # On Terminal, navigate to: